-As we aim to create a more inclusive workplace, it’s important to highlight that employees have no legal or professional obligation to share that they’re neurodiverse.
+As we aim to create a more inclusive workplace, it’s important to know that employees have no legal or professional obligation to share that they’re neurodivergent.
 Employers should not try to prompt employees to disclose this personal information.
 Instead, focus on creating a work environment where employees feel supported in disclosing, should they want to.

 Here are some ways to support autistic employees without requiring their disclosure:

-- Promote neurodiversity awareness by holding training sessions or workshops to educate your team on autism and the strengths autistic employees can bring to the team.
-By creating an inclusive environment, employees with autism may feel more comfortable getting support without sharing their diagnosis.
+- Promote neurodiversity awareness by holding training sessions to educate your team on autism and the strengths autistic employees can bring to the team.

 - Offer sensory-friendly workspaces that accommodate the sensory sensitivities commonly experienced by autistic individuals.
 This can include providing noise-cancelling headphones, offering adjustable lighting, or creating quiet areas where employees can take breaks.

-- Provide flexible work arrangements, such as adjustable work hours or remote work options, to accommodate the unique needs of autistic employees.
+- Provide flexible work arrangements, such as adjustable work hours or remote work options.
 Flexibility can help reduce stress and improve focus without the need for employees to disclose their diagnosis.